webscit/curious-frame/memory-bank/progress.md

 - **Audio Output**: The `audio.py` module is now implemented with a text-to-speech engine to voice the model's responses.
 The audio module is integrated in the main application loop.
 - **Audio Caching**: The `audio.py` module now caches generated audio to avoid redundant API calls.
 - **Intermediate Audio Feedback**: The application now provides audio feedback to the user during intermediate steps.
+- **French Language Support**: The application can now switch to French when a french flag is detected.
+This includes translating the LLM response and using a French TTS voice.

 ## What's Left to Build